8addy/charties/README.md

 ## Instructions

-- run `npm install`
+- Run `npm install`
-- create `.env` in root directory and paste the content from `.env.example` file
+- Create `.env` in root directory and paste the content from `.env.example` file
+- Run the application with `npm start`